-Which brings us back to those sleep packs - and why the three items inside were chosen.
-Firstly the SleepSpecs, which are manufactured by a company in Johannesburg.
+Which brings us back to those sleep packs - and why the items inside were selected.
+Firstly the specs, which were manufactured by a company in Johannesburg, South Africa.

-Roberts first heard about them when he was doctor for the South Africa rugby team.
-The principle is fairly simple – the amber lenses block out the blue light emitted by TVs and electronic devices that would otherwise fools our bodies into thinking it's day, even when it's dark outside.
+Roberts first heard about them when he was working for the Springbok rugby team.
+The principle behind them is simple – the amber lenses block out the blue light emitted by electronic devices which would otherwise fool players' bodies into thinking it was daytime.
 This inhibits the natural production of the sleep hormone melatonin.

 “I am as guilty as anyone of using technology at night.
 The last thing I do before I go to bed is check my emails, preparing for the next day.
 My last act is to close my laptop lid.
 It is not a good habit.”

-So the players are encouraged to put the SleepSpecs on for a minimum of two hours' before bed, and the buy-in has been, “really good” so far.
+The players are encouraged to wear the glasses for a minimum of two hours' before bed, and the buy-in has been, “really good”.

-Item number two in the pack is an eye mask, although not any old eye mask.
-“It's a really high quality one, because the type you get in business class on planes are no good - they touch your eyelids and that wakes you up,” Roberts says.
+Item number two is an eye mask, though it isn't any old eye mask.
+“It's a really high quality one, because the type you get in business class on planes is no good - they touch your eyelids and that wakes you up,” Roberts says.

-They were sourced by SleepSpecs and, again, the feedback from the players has been extremely positive.
+Again, the feedback from the players has been positive.

-“It is a little infrared torch that gives you enough ambient light to get to the toilet without being exposed to blue light,” Roberts says.
+"It's a little infrared torch that gives you enough ambient light to get to the toilet without being exposed to blue light,” Roberts explains.